 PORT-2, or IMM60, is an iNKT agonist packaged in a liposome, with improved CD1d binding properties and in vivo pharmacology that results in a more pronounced and prolonged activation of iNKT cells.
 PORT-2 optimally activates iNKT cells to engage multiple components of the immune response including the innate and adaptive systems and inhibits negative signals in the tumor microenvironment.
-As a result of this broad immune activation, cancer cells increase the expression of lipid cell surface antigens and immunotherapy targets such as PD-L1.
-This increased surface expression enables the body to better recognize and fight the tumor.
-Animal studies support monotherapy activity of PORT-2 in PD-1 antibody-resistant animals, and the ability to resensitize animals to checkpoint inhibitors.
+As a result of this broad immune activation, cancer cells increase the expression of immunotherapy targets such as PD-L1.
+Animal studies support monotherapy activity of PORT-2 in PD-1 antibody-resistant animals, and the ability to re-sensitize animals to checkpoint inhibitors.
+Preliminary Phase 1 data from the ongoing IMP-MEL trial suggests PORT-2 is well tolerated when administered as a monotherapy, with no severe adverse events or dose limiting toxicities and only low grade (1/2) toxicity.